Plusnet broadband review

 |Up to 76Mb||54.6Mb to 57.7Mb||53.9Mb to 57Mb|

-Overall it looks like the speed differences in both the 38Mb and 76Mb categories were slightly bigger than those in the 17Mb one.
+The differences in speed in the 38Mb and 76Mb categories are more significant than in the 17Mb category.

-Although speeds may have dropped recently, all in all Plusnet still rank as one of our top four for fibre broadband in the UK.
+Plusnet is one of the top four providers of fibre broadband in the UK.

-Plusnet are unusual in that they take considerable effort to explain their traffic management system, so it's worth mentioning here.
+Plusnet are quite unusual in how openly they explain their traffic management system.

 - High: VoIP and gaming

-- Medium: Browsing and email, streaming, VPN, FTP, "all other online activity"
+- Medium: Email, browsing, streaming, VPN, FTP and other online activity

-- High: VoIP and gaming, VPN, FTP, "all other online activity"
+- High: VoIP, gaming, VPN, FTP and other online activity

-- Medium: Browsing and email, streaming, software updates, P2P
+- Medium: Email, browsing, streaming, software updates, P2P

-They're also one of only a handful of providers to offer a no contract option, with a minimum term of 30 days on their standard broadband plus phone package.
+Plusnet are one of the few ISPs who offer a no contract service, with a minimum contract length of just 30 days on the standard broadband plus phone package.

-Note that while some providers now sell fibre broadband on flexible terms, Plusnet don't - and if we want their flexible ADSL, we also have to take their home phone line.
+Some providers sell fibre broadband on flexible terms, but Plusnet don't.
+Also, if customers want flexible ADSL they will also have to take their home phone line.